Ljungwaldh/Milestone-Project-3/README.md

 #### 7. Admin account
 An admin account may be useful in order to have better control of the site’s contents, giving full access rights to delete records if deemed necessary (in the case of, say, malicious/indecent/spam records were being created).
 While this security feature for bad input isn’t the full proof solution, it could provide the site owner some greater control of website content without having to manipulate records in the database

+#### 8. Error page handling
+It is generally good practice to set up a function and page for errors such as Page Error 404 in order to give a friendlier user feedback and direction back to somewhere in the website that is accessible.
+Due to the short time scope of the project, the developer was unable to implement this feature before the submission of this project to the Code Institute but will strongly consider implementing this in future development

 ### Database Choice
 For this project a requirement is that we use the non-relational database MongoDB.
 While using a relational database such as MySQL would’ve been beneficial to use since my data collections connect with one another, the same end result is achievable by creating logic that submits id values from one collection into another in order to create data relations necessary for the application.